autogluon/autogluon/docs/tutorials/forecasting/forecasting-faq.md

 [GluonTS: Probabilistic and Neural Time Series Modeling in Python](https://www.jmlr.org/papers/v21/19-820.html)

+A description of certain evaluation metrics is available [here](https://docs.aws.amazon.com/forecast/latest/dg/metrics.html#metrics-wQL).

 ### How can I get the most accurate forecast predictions?

 Generally setting the `predictor.fit()` argument `presets="best_quality"` will result in high accuracy.
 Alternative options include manually specifying hyperparameter search spaces for certain models and manually increasing the number of hyperparameter optimization trials, as demonstrated in the "In Depth" Tutorial.

+### What are common data formatting issues?

+Each (index, time) combination must only be associated with a single target value in your dataset, you cannot include multiple observations of the same time-series at the same time point.
+The time values in `time_column` must be in a valid [pandas time series format](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html) and must be uniformly spaced (eg. every hour, every day, etc.) such that the [`pandas.infer_freq`](https://pandas.pydata.org/docs/reference/api/pandas.infer_freq.html) function can be successfully applied to these time values.
+Missing target values should be in a format compatible with [pandas](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html).
+The ordering of the rows in your dataset does not matter (AutoGluon's forecasting models rely on the `time_column` value, not the row ordering).

 ### Can I use GPUs for model training?